ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Hence, this document enumerates the following requirements below:

-**[R12]**	A BPI MUST have the same security assurances as to the CCSM it utilizes.
+**[R11]**	A BPI MUST have the same security assurances as to the CCSM it utilizes.

-**[R13]**	A BPI MUST support cryptographic algorithms based on commonly used and security-audited libraries.
+**[R12]**	A BPI MUST support cryptographic algorithms based on commonly used and security-audited libraries.

-The usage of cryptographic libraries that successfully passed the US National Institute of Standards and Technology (NIST) Cryptographic Module Verification Program [(CMVP)](https://www.nist.gov/programs-projects/cryptographic-module-validation-program-cmvp).
+For information, please refer to section [1.4 Non-Normative References](#14-non-normative-references) for the cryptographic libraries that successfully passed the US National Institute of Standards and Technology (NIST) Cryptographic Module Verification Program (CMVP).

-**[R14]**	If a BPI utilizes a Peer-to-Peer (P2P) message protocol, the protocol MUST support end-to-end encryption.
+**[R13]**	If a BPI utilizes a Peer-to-Peer (P2P) message protocol, the protocol MUST support end-to-end encryption.

-**[R15]**	A BPI MUST support cryptographic key management incl. backup and recovery that adheres to established industry security standards such as the US Federal Information Processing Standard [(FIPS)](https://www.nist.gov/standardsgov/compliance-faqs-federal-information-processing-standards-fips) or [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html).
+**[R14]**	A BPI MUST support cryptographic key management incl. backup and recovery that adheres to established industry security standards such as the US Federal Information Processing Standard [(FIPS)](https://www.nist.gov/standardsgov/compliance-faqs-federal-information-processing-standards-fips) or [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html).
+See section [1.4 Non-Normative References](#14-non-normative-references).

-**[R16]**	(Commercial) State changes of a BPI MUST be verifiable on the CCSM it utilizes.
+**[R15]**	(Commercial) State changes of a BPI MUST be verifiable on the CCSM it utilizes.

 Verifiable in this context means that a 3rd party can verify, via a cryptographic proof on the CCSM, that a transaction changed the state of a (commercial) State Object in the BPI correctly, based on agreed-upon business rules - for example changing the Order status from open to completed.

-**[R17]**	A BPI SHOULD have at least the same Liveness properties as the CCSM it utilizes.
+**[D7]**	A BPI SHOULD have at least the same Liveness properties as the CCSM it utilizes.

 Liveness means that if a CCSM does not require (commercial) counterparties to constantly monitor its state to ensure that the state of the CCSM is correct, then the BPI should not require constant observation of its state either.

-**[R18]**	A BPI MUST be censorship-resistant.
+**[R16]**	A BPI MUST be censorship-resistant.

 Censorship-resistant means that a (commercial) counterparty can terminate a (commercial) transaction at any time without another counterparty, or any Node of the CCSM used to implement the BPI, being able to stop the termination of the (commercial) transaction.

-**[R19]**	A BPI MUST be able to provide privacy of the (commercial) counterparties' data concerning any party outside of the BPI.
+**[R17]**	A BPI MUST be able to provide privacy of the (commercial) counterparties' data concerning any party outside of the BPI.

-**[R20]** A BPI MUST implement date, time and timestamps according to [IETF RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339).
+**[R18]** A BPI MUST implement date, time and timestamps according to [IETF RFC 3339](https://www.rfc-editor.org/info/rfc3339).
+See section [1.3 Normative References](#13-normative-references)

 ## 2.7 High-Level Functional Requirements

-This section describes the prerequisites and high-level general operational framework requirements
+This section describes the prerequisites and high-level general operational framework requirements:
 * Functional Requirements on commercial counterparties
 * CCSM-based Lifecycle Processes